Is Your Egg Allergy a Soy Allergy in Disguise?Updated: July 18, 2017Healthy Living

 The incidence of pediatric food allergies, sometimes life threatening, is rapidly on the rise.
-Since 1993, the number of children with food allergies, particularly the “Big-8” – eggs, wheat, milk, tree nuts, peanuts, fish, shellfish, and/or a soy allergy – increased over 18 percent with a tripling of those seeking treatment for a food allergy related condition at a hospital emergency room.
+Since 1993, the number of children with food allergies, particularly to the “Big-8” increased over 18 percent.
+These foods are eggs, wheat, milk, tree nuts, peanuts, fish, shellfish, and soy.
+What’s more, the number of those seeking treatment for a food allergy related condition at a hospital emergency room tripled!

 These official numbers seem too low when observing the prevalence of food allergies in everyday situations.